Parallel Dual-Numbers Reverse AD: Naive, Unoptimised Dual-Numbers Reverse AD

 given $f : \sigma \ra \tau$.
 However, our compositional code transformation actually follows $R_{3\text{dual}}$:

 hence we need to convert from $\mathcal R_{3\text{dual}}$ form to the intermediate $\mathcal R_3$:

-and then back to $\mathcal R_2$.
-The conversion between from $(\tau, \tau \lra c)$ to $\trans1c[\tau]$ consists of \emph{interleaving} the backpropagator into the data structure of type $\tau$; the converse is a similar deinterleaving process.
+and from there to $\mathcal R_2$.
+The conversion from $(\sigma, \sigma \lra c)$ to $\trans1c[\sigma]$, for first-order $\sigma$, consists of \emph{interleaving} the backpropagator into the data structure of type $\sigma$; the converse (for $\tau$) is a similar deinterleaving process.
 These two conversions (back and forth) are implemented by $\Interleave1$ and $\Deinterleave1$ in \cref{fig:wrapper-naive}.
-The final conversion from $\mathcal R_3$ to $\mathcal R_2$ is easy in the simply-typed world (as described in \cref{sec:rev-ad-type}); this conversion is implemented in the top-level wrapper, $\Wrap1$.
+The final conversion from $\mathcal R_3$ to $\mathcal R_2$ is easy in the simply-typed world (as described in \cref{sec:rev-ad-type}); this conversion is implemented in the top-level wrapper, $\Wrap1$, also in \cref{fig:wrapper-naive}.